Phil Suarez: Advertising career

 Suarez began working part-time for Papert Koenig & Lois, in the television production department ran by ad man George Lois.
 It was there he gained experience in media production, which led him in the direction of forming his own company.

 Suarez left Papert Koenig & Lois to form a joint venture with Bob Giraldi, known as Giraldi Suarez Productions in 1973.
 The two met playing at an ad agency basketball game.

-Giraldi Suarez Productions went on to produce award winning ad campaigns for Miller Brewing, and numerous music videos for artists including Lionel Richie, Pat Benatar, Diana Ross, Paul McCartney, as well as Michael Jackson's “Beat It” video.
+Giraldi Suarez Productions went on to produce ad campaigns for Miller Brewing, and numerous music videos for artists including Lionel Richie, Pat Benatar, Diana Ross, Paul McCartney, as well as Michael Jackson's “Beat It” video.
 The company also produced theatrical trailers for Broadway plays like Evita, Dream Girls, A Chorus Line.
 Suarez produced & Giraldi Directed the feature film “Dinner Rush” starring Danny Aiello.
-Giraldi Suarez Productions has won over 300 major advertising awards.

 Restaurant career

 Suarez saw an opportunity to extend his production life into the restaurant business saying “It was like going from one theatre to another.
 I loved that I could translate the art of production into another realm equally as thrilling to me as music and television”.

-In 1980 he opened Positano, a restaurant inspired by the cuisine of the Amalfi coast.
-Positano paved the way for Suarez’s relationship with now internationally renowned chef Jean-Georges Vongerichten.
-In 1991 the two opened JoJo, a contemporary French atelier that earned accolades including three stars from The New York Times and Restaurant of the Year from Esquire Magazine.
+In 1985 he opened Positano, a restaurant inspired by the cuisine of the Amalfi coast.

-Suarez’s next creation was Patria.
-A restaurant that brought the then-unfamiliar flavors of Latin America into a fine dining context.
-Patria was a launching pad for Suarez whose projects have come to attain national and international success.
+Suarez's next creation was Patria.
+A restaurant.